Board of Directors

 As chapter director, he filed four lawsuits in Utah challenging graduation and city council prayer.
 In 1993, he served on a committee for the Utah legislature and was successful in derailing a constitutional amendment designed to weaken state-church separation.
 In 1994, he co-wrote the official voters' guide argument against another constitutional amendment promoting religion in public schools and helped win the defeat of that amendment at the polls.

 In 2005, he filed a complaint against the State of Utah and the Utah Highway Patrol Association contesting their 12 foot steel crosses with UHP logos on them, erected on public property to memorialize troopers killed in the line of duty.
 American Atheists filed suit and won a permanent legal victory (American Atheists v.
 Duncan) in 2011, forcing the removal of the crosses to private property.

 Seth Andrews, a former Christian broadcaster and believer for 30 years, ultimately escaped the bonds of superstitious thinking to embrace the more satisfying explanations that science provides.
-A professional video producer, host of a weekly podcast with 250,000 monthly downloads and host of one of the most popular atheist communities on the internet, Seth Andrews now uses his abilities to publicly challenge the religious beliefs that defined his youth.
+A professional video producer, host of a weekly podcast with 250,000 monthly downloads and founder of one of the most popular atheist communities on the internet, The Thinking Atheist, Mr. Andrews now uses his abilities to publicly challenge the religious beliefs that defined his youth.

 Mr. Andrews was elected to the American Atheists Board of Directors in 2016.